'Hugely significant': Court of Appeal rules in controversial Motiti Island decision

 The three areas that make up the protection area comprise of 30 square kilometres and include Ōtaiti (Astrolabe Reef); including Te Papa (Brewis Shoal), Te Porotiti, and O karapu Reef, Motuhaku Island (Schooner Rocks) and Motunau Island (Plate Island).

-Bay of Plenty Regional Council has been approached for comment.
+Ministry for Primary Industries has been approached for comment.

 Timeline